 THE KIT

-But discreet doesn't mean compromised.
+Discreet doesn't mean compromised.
 Fujifilm's open gate capability, ProRes RAW output via Atomos Ninja, and strong codec options mean the footage holds up at the highest delivery standards.
-I shoot stills and video interchangeably on the same body.
-This is a genuine hybrid workflow that suits the pace of modern production, where a single day might need to yield both a broadcast-grade film and a library of photography.
+I shoot stills and video interchangeably on the same body, a genuine hybrid workflow that suits the pace of modern production.
+The film simulations produce a straight-out-of-camera look that feels considered rather than clinical: less graded, more intentional images.

-• Fujifilm X-H2S (6K, 26MP stacked sensor)
+Fujifilm X-H2S (6K, 26MP stacked sensor)

 Fujifilm X-S20 (6K, 26MP)